czantoine/microsoft-sql-server-with-grafana/README.md

 This is a comprehensive Grafana dashboard designed for monitoring Microsoft SQL Server.
 It provides real-time insights into your SQL Server environment, making it easy for both technical and non-technical users to understand the performance of their SQL Server instances.

+## Data Source Setup
+The data source for this dashboard can directly be your SQL Server database instance.
+Ensure that the SQL Server instance is accessible to Grafana.

 ### General
 - **Database name**: Displays the database name.
 - **Uptime**: Displays the SQL Server start time.